rwieruch/blog_robinwieruch_content/the-road-to-learn-react.md

 <hr class="section-divider">

 That's the last chapter of the book preview.
-You can read more chapters on [Leanpub](https://leanpub.com/the-road-to-learn-react)!
-Grab it and pay as you want - it will stay updated in the future!
+You can read more chapters on [Leanpub](http://eepurl.com/caLPjr)!
+Grab it and pay as you want.
+I want to enable everyone to learn React.
 You can have a look again at the [Table of Contents](#toc) to see what you can expect to find on Leanpub.

+{{% read_more "The SoundCloud Client in React + Redux" "http://www.robinwieruch.de/the-soundcloud-client-in-react-redux/" %}}

 I hope you liked it so far!
-You might want to read again the [FAQ](#faq) to see how you can have a direct impact on the book.
-I would really appreciate your support on social media and contribution!
+When you get the book on Leanpub, in the FAQ you will get insights on how you could contribute.
+I would really appreciate your support on social media to reach as many people as possible to grab a version of the book.